Hermann Minkowski: Personal life and family

-Minkowski studied in Königsberg and taught in Bonn (1887–1894), Königsberg (1894–1896) and Zurich (1896–1902), and finally in Göttingen from 1902 until his death in 1909.
+Minkowski studied in Königsberg and taught in Bonn (1887–1894), Königsberg (1894–1896) and Zürich (1896–1902), and finally in Göttingen from 1902 until his death in 1909.
 He married Auguste Adler in 1897 with whom he had two daughters; the electrical engineer and inventor Reinhold Rudenberg was his son-in-law.

-Minkowski died suddenly of appendicitis in Göttingen on 12 January 1909.
-David Hilbert's obituary of Minkowski illustrates the deep friendship between the two mathematicians (translated):
+Minkowski died of appendicitis in Göttingen on 12 January 1909.
+Max Born delivered the obituary on behalf of the mathematics students at Göttingen.
+David Hilbert's obituary of Minkowski illustrates the deep friendship between the two mathematicians: